inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 ## Making it generic

-Just as with `fold`, we only really care about the `match` expression here:
+Just as with `collapse_layers`, we only really care about the `match` expression here:

 ```rust
 let layer = match seed {